pohlan/SimpleSheet.jl/README.md

 # SimpleSheet.jl

+- set_h_bc
+- e_v_num

-### Forward Euler
+### Forward Euler, CN
+`forward-euler_CN.jl`
+- set_h_bc
+- e_v_num
+- use_CFL              # time steps are a few orders of magnitude smaller than default dt=1s
+- CN        -> CN=0: Forward Euler, CN=0.5: Crank-Nicolson

-- `run_it_simple.jl`: Either fixed time step or CFL criterion; with option for Crank-Nicolson scheme.
-In any case it takes a long time because the time steps are so small, not possible to reach steady state in reasonable time even for 64x32 grid.
+In any case this scheme takes a long time because the time steps are so small, not possible to reach steady state in reasonable time even for 64x32 grid.
-- `run_it_advection.jl`: Same as above but solving Bueler & Pelt (2015) equations.
-Requires BC as h needs the divergence now, but setting Dirichlet BC for h results in weird values.
-CFL criterion for h gives NaNs.

 ### Pseudo transient
+`pseudo-transient.jl`
+- set_h_bc
+- e_v_num
+- update_h_only       # true to use the split step scheme

-- `run_it_simple_PT.jl`: Pseudo-transient method with option for split step scheme.
-The latter only works for the 64x32 grid, but there it goes to steady state very fast.
+The split step scheme only works for the 64x32 grid, but there it goes to steady state very fast.

 ### DifferentialEquations.jl
+`diffeq_explicit.jl`
-- `run_it_diffeq_expl.jl`: possible to choose an ev_num additionally to ev; use_masscons_h option with dirichlet bc on h
+- use_masscons_h: with dirichlet bc on h
+- e_v_num

 ### Runke-Kutta
 - `run_it_simple_RK4.jl`: